 Time is our most valuable resource, yet it is not the one we know best to manage.
 That’s why a time clock software or time-management software is essential for everyone.

-There is a lot of time clock software out there, and while some of them don’t cost much, they are still not free.
+There is a lot of time clock software out there, and while some don’t cost much, they are still not free.

 But we live in a world of the internet, where there are always alternatives.
 Cheaper, better, and sometimes wholly free options for almost any software out there exist, and you can find them if you put in the effort to see them.

 Top Free Open Source Time Clock Software: